Bookmark this Page

 What is Liposuction and How Is It Done?

 Liposuction is a surgical procedure that uses a suction device to remove fat cells from selected areas of your body.
 Liposuction is “targeted” so that particular areas of fat or fat deposits can be removed and your body is contoured to retain a sleeker but natural appearance.
-Liposuction should be performed by a board certified plastic surgeon.
+Liposuction in New York at the New York group is performed by one of our board certified plastic surgeons.

 Some women and men seek liposuction because they retain fat in certain areas that are unresponsive to weight loss and/or exercise.
 This can be due to various causes, but is more often related to genetics and/or the aging process.

-There are various types of liposuction available, but they all work on the same principle of fat removal by suction.
+There are various types of liposuction in New York, at the New York Group for Plastic Surgery, available, but they all work on the same principle of fat removal by suction.
 First, a solution of “tumescent” (a combination of normal saline, epinephrine to minimize blood loss, and lidocaine to numb the area) is pumped into the area.
 The fat is then removed by high-powered suction.

 After the removal of the fat cells, you will wear compression garments to maximize the retraction of the skin around the newly contoured area.

 Here is a brief explanation of the types of liposuction offered at the New York Group for Plastic Surgery: